 - walk southbound along the eastern side of the Waterpocket Fold;

-- cross over the top of the Fold to the Escalante River watershed;
+- cross over the top of the Fold and into the Escalante River watershed;

 - head north via a convoluted route canyon hopping numerous side canyons of the Escalante River;